xRuffKez/NRD/README.md

 The NRD lists are compiled by continuously monitoring domain registration databases, focusing on identifying new domains as they are registered.
 Here's how the process works:

 1. **Domain Registration Tracking:**
-   We gather data from publicly available sources such as WHOIS services and other domain registries.
+   I gather data from publicly available sources such as WHOIS services and other domain registries.
 These sources provide information on recently registered domains across various top-level domains (TLDs).

 2. **Filtering & Processing:**
    The raw data is filtered to remove common legitimate domains (such as those used by major tech companies or services), leaving a list of potentially suspicious NRDs.